shyamsg/JellyBelly/README.md

     0.245	0.014	0.547	...
 0.436

-## Output Data
-  JellyBelly writes its output to either stdout (default) or to a file indicated in the -o option.
-Data is written in text format as previously described.
+  JellyBelly writes its output to either stdout (default) or to a file indicated by the -o option.
+Vectors are written row wise (one vector per row) and each vector corresponds to each input sequence in the same order.
+If the -l(genome mode) flag is set, only a sinlge vector is written as output.

   You can set the -b (binary output) option to make JellyBelly write the output vectors in binary form.
 This will make the output file much smaller.
 If the -b option is set.
 JellyBelly will write additional information to the output file.
-This additional information consists in a header and a tail following this format:
+This additional information consists of a header and a tail following this format:

 header | 26 bytes
 ------------ | --------